bentomhall/nih-system/homebrewery/world/people.md

 Features marked with (+) are there for the touched lineages; those are the features replaced by the touched race's primary feature.
 Lineages without such features cannot become touched.

 A few notes are in order.
 Dawn of Hope takes a traditional approach toward player lineages.
 Each lineage grants ability score increases (aiming for either +2 to one and +1 to another or +1 to three separate ability scores).
 Each lineage has several "cultural sub-lineages".
 These are primarily cultural rather than genetic, but some result in different normal appearances, usually for magical-historical reasons.
 Each entry also contains a "status" line with either Regional or Core.
 Regional lineages are only found in some small areas of Noefra and are unusual elsewhere.
-This is intended as a help for GMs and players to know how their lineage will be received in various areas.
+This is intended as a help for Game Masters and players to know how their lineage will be received in various areas.
 None of the lineages presented here are *feared* or *hated* (other than by particularly ignorant or bigoted individuals), but an Abandoned dwarf will, with their grey skin and large eyes, tend to draw attention and surprise in, say, Auringon.

 {{note
 #### Lineage Restrictions